Phonograph record

-A phonograph record (also known as a gramophone record, especially in British English), a vinyl record, or simply a record is an analog sound storage medium in the form of a flat disc with an inscribed, modulated spiral groove.
-The groove usually starts near the periphery and ends near the center of the disc.
-At first, the discs were commonly made from shellac, with earlier records having a fine abrasive filler mixed in.
-Starting in the 1940s polyvinyl chloride became common, hence the common use of the word "vinyl".
+A phonograph record (also known as a gramophone record, especially in British English) or a vinyl record (for later varieties only) is an analog sound storage medium in the form of a flat disc with an inscribed, modulated spiral groove.
+The groove usually starts near the outside edge and ends near the center of the disc.
+The stored sound information is made audible by playing the record on a phonograph (or "gramophone", "turntable", or "record player").

+Records have been produced in different formats with playing times ranging from a few minutes to around 30 minutes per side.
+For about half a century, the discs were commonly made from shellac and these records typically ran at a rotational speed of 78 rpm, giving it the nickname "78s" ("seventy-eights").
+After the 1940s, "vinyl" records made from polyvinyl chloride (PVC) became standard replacing the old 78s and remain so to this day; they have since been produced in various sizes and speeds, most commonly 7-inch discs played at 45 rpm (typically for singles, also called 45s ("forty-fives")), and 12-inch discs played at 33⅓ rpm (known as an LP, "long-playing records", typically for full-length albums) – the latter being the most prevalent format today.

+Overview

 The phonograph record was the primary medium used for music reproduction throughout the 20th century.
 It had co-existed with the phonograph cylinder from the late 1880s and had effectively superseded it by around 1912.
 Records retained the largest market share even when new formats such as the compact cassette were mass-marketed.
-By the 1980s, digital media, in the form of the compact disc, had gained a larger market share, and the record left the mainstream in 1991.
+By the 1980s, digital media, in the form of the compact disc (CD), had gained a larger market share, and the record left the mainstream in 1991.
 Since the 1990s, records continue to be manufactured and sold on a smaller scale, and during the 1990s and early 2000s were commonly used by disc jockeys (DJs), especially in dance music genres.
 They were also listened to by a growing number of audiophiles.
-The phonograph record has made a niche resurgence as a format for rock music in the early 21st century—9.2 million records were sold in the US in 2014, a 260% increase since 2009.
-Likewise, sales in the UK increased five-fold from 2009 to 2014.
+The phonograph record has made a niche resurgence in the early 21st century, growing increasingly popular throughout the 2010s and 2020s.